Be part of our journey

-Croda offer a competitive graduate benefits package, a defined benefit pension scheme, 25 days paid holiday plus bank holidays, access to share incentive plans plus a £3,000 relocation package per placement.
+Croda offer a competitive graduate benefits package.
+This incorporates a starting salary of approximately £29,000, a defined benefit pension scheme, 25 days paid holiday plus bank holidays, access to share incentive plans plus a £3,000 relocation package per placement.

 What we are looking for

 As a business, it’s really important to us that we find the best people to join our graduate scheme and that you have the best opportunity to succeed on the programme.
 To help, we have outlined our expectations for the programme and what core skills and experiences we require as well as what would make you an ideal fit.
 In turn, we hope this helps you evaluate if this is the right graduate scheme for you.